 Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?

 Yes, this is a wide open question!
 Before you decide how you want to answer this prompt, make a quick list of the characteristics you feel make you an outstanding fit with the University of California System.
 Then look over your application and the other questions you already responded to and see if there is anything missing.
 This is your opportunity to tell the admissions committee anything you feel is significant that you were not able to discuss within the context of the other prompts.
 Although the advice the University of California Admissions online portal gives for this essay includes that you shouldn’t “be afraid to brag a little,” this prompt is not the only part of the application to highlight your clearest strengths.
 You could skip this essay and still represent yourself and your talents effectively by choosing four of the other seven prompts.
-If you didn’t already answer prompt #3 and want to close on a strong note, this essay can be a useful time to highlight something singular about yourself.
+If you didn’t already answer prompt #3 and want to close on a strong note, this essay can allow you to highlight something singular about yourself.
 Admissions Committees tend to read essays in chronological order, so if you do select prompt #8, make sure you end on a strong and interesting note.
-This is a good opportunity to link what you discuss to the University of California System in some way.
-Maybe you have already been involved in a pre-college program at a particular UC campus–a creative writing program for high school students, for example–and formed meaningful connections with faculty members in the process.
-Mentioning details like this can help demonstrate you want to be part of the social fabric of a UC campus and are more likely to attend a UC school if accepted, which can certainly help sway an Admissions Committee.
+This is also a good opportunity to demonstrate any link you already have with the University of California System in some way.
+Perhaps you already were enrolled in a pre-college program at a particular UC campus–a creative writing program for high school students, for example–and formed meaningful connections with faculty members in the process.
+Mentioning details like this can help affirm your desire to be part of the social fabric of a UC campus, and that you are more likely to attend a UC school if accepted.
+These indications can certainly help sway an Admissions Committee.